siobyrne/young-dressage-horse-program-analysis/README.md

 ![FEI Achievement by Overall Score](images/dh-grand-prix-by-overall-score.png)

 #### Developing Horse Division Competitors International Team Horses
 As stated previously, one aim of these championships is to help identify horses that may be potential international team (Olympics, Paralympics, World Equestrian Games, Pan American Games) horses.
-Of the competitors in the Developing Horse division during this time period (*n*=283), 2.1% (6/283) were named to international teams, all for the United States (Table 2).
-These horses were Grandioso (Pan American Games), Rosevelt (Olympic Games), Sanceo (Olympic Games and Pan American Games), Lucky Strike (Pan American Games, did not compete due to injury in transport), Faro SQF (Pan American Games), and Jane (Olympic Games).
-Three of the six horses also competed in the Young Horse division in previous years (Grandioso, Sanceo, Lucky Strike).
+Of the competitors in the Developing Horse division during this time period (*n*=283), 2.5% (7/283) were named to international teams, all for the United States (Table 2).
+These horses were Grandioso (Pan American Games), Rosevelt (Olympic Games), Sanceo (Olympic Games and Pan American Games), Lucky Strike (Pan American Games, did not compete due to injury in transport), Faro SQF (Pan American Games), Fire Fly (Pan American Games), and Jane (Olympic Games).
+Three of the seven horses also competed in the Young Horse division in previous years (Grandioso, Sanceo, Lucky Strike).

 ***Table 2***
 *Former Developing Horse Championship Competitors Selected For an International Team*